juniorkibirige/flutterwave-flutter-port/README.md

 <a id="support"></a>
 ## Support
-* Have issues integrating?
-Reach out via [our Developer forum](https://developer.flutterwave.com/discuss) for support
+* Have issues?
+Reach out via [our Issues Page](https://github.com/juniorkibirige/flutterwave-flutter-port/issues) for any bugs